Cleanarr/Cleanarr/README.md

 # Cleanarr
 ## Automatic cleaner tool for Plex (and others soon...).

-**Cleanerr** will automatically delete movies and series-episodes from your Media Server.
+**Cleanarr** will automatically delete movies and series-episodes from your Media Server.

 It allows a user to set conditions that must be met in order for a movie or series-episode to get deleted.